Your entry permit to Germany depends on your country of origin (need of visa, need of admission letter, confirmation of financial support etc.)

 For studying in Germany, you will definitively need a “study visa” which can only be issued by your local German Embassy or Consulate!
-If you enter Germany with any other visa than a “study visa”, you will be sent back to your home country by the German authorities to apply for the appropriate visa there!
+If you enter Germany with any other visa than a “study visa”, German authorities will sent you back to your home country to apply for the appropriate visa there!

 COST OF LIVING

 What are the average prices for e.g. accommodation, health insurance, food, clothes etc. in Germany?
 For further information please check our university’s information on cost of living.

 For further information please check our FAQs

 Our programme does not provide financial support or scholarships.

 The University of Bremen participates in the programme "Deutschlandstipendium".

 This programme supports selected students with € 300 monthly.

 Students who need a full scholarship should check e.g. the following webpages (please note that the application deadlines are usually about one year before you start to study):